Better Than Starbucks MOIST Vegan Pumpkin Bread -Truly 1 Bowl Recipe!

 - Please read through all instructions before beginning.

-- Prep: Preheat the oven to 350F and grease an 8″ or 9″ loaf pan and line with parchment paper.
+- Prep: Preheat the oven to 350F.
+Grease a 9″ 1 lb. loaf pan and line with parchment paper.
 Measure out all ingredients before beginning.

-- Whisk together the wet ingredients: In a large bowl, whisk together the pumpkin puree, sugar, brown sugar, dairy free yogurt, melted vegan butter, vanilla extract, and apple cider vinegar.
+- Whisk together the wet ingredients: In a large bowl, whisk together the pumpkin puree, sugar, brown sugar, oil, vanilla extract, and sea salt.
 Mix until combined.
+Then add in the pumpkin spice, baking powder, and baking soda, whisking to integrate.

-- Make the pumpkin bread batter: Add in the flour, pumpkin spice blend, baking powder, and baking soda.
+- Finish the pumpkin bread batter: Add in the flour.
 Whisk until the dry JUST combines with the wet.
 Be careful NOT to over mix.
 It’s okay if there are still some clumps- the batter shouldn’t be entirely smooth, just no dry mixture showing.

 - Bake the pumpkin bread: Pour the batter into the prepared loaf pan.
-Place the pumpkin bread into the oven to bake for 55-60 minutes.
+If topping with the streusel, sprinkle the streusel on top.
+Place the pumpkin bread into the oven to bake.
+If baking with the streusel, baking for 1 hour and 20 minutes, covering the pumpkin bread after 1 hour to prevent the streusel from burning.
+For a plain pumpkin bread, bake for 65 minutes.
 Remove the pumpkin bread once fully baked and a toothpick comes out clean.

 - Cream cheese frosting: To make the frosting, use a hand mixer to cream together the vegan butter and vegan cream cheese.
 Then add in the powdered sugar and vanilla extract, and mix just until combined.
 Top the pumpkin bread with the frosting, slice and enjoy!